Exporting data via Viedoc's web API

 "includePendingForms":"True"}

-response = requests.post("apiURL/clinic/dataexport/start", data=params,headers=header)
+response = requests.post("apiURL/clinic/dataexport/start", json=params,headers=header)

 exportId = response.json().get("exportId")